PixelJunk

 PixelJunk is a series of downloadable games developed by Q-Games.
 The series made its debut on PlayStation 3 with PixelJunk Racers, released July 11, 2007.

-The series was published internationally by Sony Computer Entertainment for PlayStation platforms until 2012, with Q-Games themselves publishing on other platforms and for PlayStation in Japan.
-Spike Chunsoft took over worldwide publishing for PixelJunk Monsters 2 in 2018.
+The series was a collaboration with Sony Computer Entertainment, who released the games on PlayStation platforms until 2012, with Q-Games themselves publishing on other platforms and for PlayStation in Japan.
+Spike Chunsoft handled worldwide publishing for PixelJunk Monsters 2 in 2018.

 Development

 PixelJunk is developed by Q-Games, headed by Dylan Cuthbert.
 The series began in 2007 with the release of PixelJunk Racers.
 While Racers was met with modest critical and commercial reception, 2008 and 2009 saw the releases of the more popular, critically acclaimed titles PixelJunk Monsters, PixelJunk Eden and PixelJunk Shooter.

 In an interview at TGS 2009, Q-Games stated that proper development on PixelJunk 1-5 would start in 2010.
 A PixelJunk title known tentatively as PixelJunk Dungeons, and was in the conceptual phase of production in 2008.
 Q-Games officially revealed PixelJunk 1-5 as PixelJunk Lifelike on September 16, 2010 during the SCEI's 2010 Tokyo Game Show conference.
 However, it was later renamed PixelJunk 4am.
 It is unclear if PixelJunk Dungeons is still under development.

 On May 18, 2010 PixelJunk Shooter 2 was revealed on the official PlayStation blog due for release in 2011.